bassalobre/micro-sass-boilerplate/README.md

 ### TODO list:

-- [] Split and refactor landing page components
+- [x] Split and refactor landing page components
-- [] Split and refactor login page
+- [ ] Split and refactor login page
-- [] Add a design for loading pages
+- [ ] Add a design for loading pages
-- [] Add a design for error pages
+- [ ] Add a design for error pages
-- [] Add a design for not found pages
+- [ ] Add a design for not found pages
+- [ ] Add support for dark mode
-- [] Add login by some social medias
+- [ ] Add login by some social medias